Holistic Therapy Focused on Healing, Connection, and Emotional Processing

 In The Mindful Brain (2007), Daniel Siegal proposed that mindfulness is a form of a healthy relationship or attunement to oneself.
 In many ways, mindfulness is less about being a complete therapy method but more a practice that affects the ability of the therapist to be present and attuned to the client.

-Mindfulness can be taught and practiced within therapy to help process psychological material and increase self-awareness.
+Mindfulness can be taught and practised within therapy to help process psychological material and increase self-awareness.
 In some ways, mindfulness is the present-day term for awareness.

 Nonconceptual.
 Mindfulness is awareness without absorption in our thought processes.